 The library is open online!
-While the library’s physical space is inaccessible due to COVID-19, many resources and services are available online.
+While the library’s spaces and physical collections are inaccessible due to COVID-19, many resources and services are available online.
 For updates, subscribe to the library blog and follow us on Twitter.

 Worried about items you currently have checked out?
 CUNY libraries have suspended regular overdue fines as well as fines for recalled items.
 Also, all CUNY libraries now allow at least nine renewals of circulating items and will automatically renew items checked out to you.
 Additionally, interlibrary loan staff will automatically request renewals of ILL items on your behalf.